ClusterHQ/ceph-flocker-driver/README.md

 Reminder that this project is still under development, but if you want to install and use it from the master branch, do the following:

+This assumes you already have a ceph cluster set up, and that rbd can be run from the command line on all of your agent nodes.

 On every agent node you need to install this driver into the python environment in which flocker runs: